modsim/mycelyso/README.rst

    > python -m mycelyso S_lividans_TK24_Complex_Medium_nd046_138.ome.tiff --detect-box-structure

-*mycelyso* stores all data in HDF5 files.
+*mycelyso* stores all data in HDF5 files, by default it will write a file called `output.h5`.
+Multiple datasets/positions can be stored in the same file, it will only make problems if the same position is about to be analyzed twice.
 You can start *mycelyso-inspector* as a helper to take a look at the results:

 .. code-block:: bash

    > python -m mycelyso_inspector

-WARNING: *mycelyso_inspector* will serve all HDF5 (`.h5`) files found in the current directory via a webserver.
+WARNING: *mycelyso_inspector* will serve results from all HDF5 (`.h5`) files found in the current directory via an embedded webserver.
-FURTHERMORE, as a research tool, no special focus was laid on security, as such, you are assumed to prevent unauthorized access to the tool if you choose to use an address accessible by third parties.
+Furthermore as a research tool, no special focus was laid on security, as such, you are assumed to prevent unauthorized access to the tool if you choose to use an address accessible by third parties.

 Third Party Licenses